 Welcome from the Infectious Disease Fellowship Program Director

 Orlando Health is expanding rapidly, and new programs and affiliations are constantly under development.
-Our program and Central Florida in general, is an excellent place to train in the exciting field of ID.
-Throughout this site you will find information on the curriculum, hospitals, clinics, courses and research opportunities available through our program.
+Our program and Central Florida, in general, is an excellent place to train in the exciting field of ID.
+Cases from all over the world come to Central Florida.
+Throughout this site you will find information on the curriculum, hospitals, clinics, courses, and research opportunities available through our program.

 For questions, and application information, please contact us at: firstname.lastname@example.org

 We look forward to receiving your application to join us.

 Mary Catherine Bowman, MD, PhD